 Click below for more information about our programs:

-Held in conjunction with the Folger Shakespeare Library in Washington DC, this series brings leading authors together for public readings and discussions of their work in venues around Washington, D.C.
+This series brings leading authors together for public readings and discussions of their work in venues around Washington, D.C.

 Each year we work with educators to bring local and international authors into DC public and public charter high schools for engaging talks about their work.